 Action # Title Description Total Funds Contributing 5.1 Credit recovery/ Summer School DV Connect will create and expand credit recovery courses within the school year as well as create additional sections for teachers (at the cost of a stipend) in order to differentiate and shrink some classes where we see the most need for our at-risk students.
 These courses and sections should increase the graduation rate and decrease the dropout rate as students receive needed credits to be on a path toward graduation.
 Summer school courses will be made available in core content area courses as determined by student needs.
-Unduplicated students will be targeted for interventions and given priority on recovery opportunities. \$15,000.00 Yes 5.2 College courses & counseling College courses will be offered to as many students as possible, and priority and focus will be given to unduplicated students who traditionally have lower college going and college success rates than their peers.
-College counselors will work with students to communicate college course opportunities and support college course enrollment.
-Textbook purchases for courses offered on campus by local Community Colleges. \$78,401.00 Yes 5.3 Career exploration The real world learning programs at Da Vinci Schools bridge the gap between the classroom and the workplace in order to get students to and through college and into careers that they love.
+Unduplicated students will be targeted for interventions and given priority on recovery opportunities. \$16,486.00 Yes 5.2 College courses & counseling College courses will be offered to as many students as possible, a priority and focus will be given to unduplicated students who traditionally have lower college going and college success rates the their peers.
+College counselors will work with students to commun college course opportunities and support college course enrollment Textbook purchases for courses offered on campus by local Community Colleges. \$111,091.00 Yes 5.3 Career exploration The real world learning programs at Da Vinci Schools bridge the gap between the classroom and the workplace in order to get students to and through college and into careers that they love.
 Real world learning (RWL) programs provide students with the skills needed in the workplace through industry partner-supported learning experiences such as project support, internships, mentorship, workshops, tours, and teacher professional development.
-Naviance is a college and career program that further connects student strengths and interests directly to career exploration tools that are in turn connected to college majors and specific colleges strong in those areas.
-Students are able to research, track, and save careers and \$60,750.00 No
+Naviance is \$271,069.00 No